-As a school we receive £1320 per academic year to provide extra support to children who are registered for the Pupil Premium Grant - PPG.
-(Once a child has been registered for PPG the school will receive funding for them for 6 years, even if the child is only eligible for a short time.)
+As a school we receive £1345 this academic year to provide extra support to children who are registered for the Pupil Premium Grant - PPG.

 You can apply for PPG if you or your child receives any of the following:

 Support under Part VI of the immigration and Asylum Act 1999

 Child Tax Credit, provided you are not entitled to Working Tax Credit and have an annual income of £16,690 or less

 Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)